West-Michigan-AWS-Users-Group/LanPartyServices/lan_party_services/ut99/README.md

 - CTF Instagib
 - DM Rocket Arena

-See the source README in the aformenteioned link for more information on avaialble game modes and mutators.
+See the source README in the aforementioned link for more information on available game modes and mutators.

 ### Supported Platforms
 Windows, Mac, Linux